EMCain/git-demo-repo/README.md

-# Example Repo \n This repository will be used to demonstrate various Git functions.
+# Example Repo

+This repository will be used to demonstrate various Git functions.